 TL;DR

 • Reclassifying Product DNA periodically is a strategic requirement, not a branding exercise.
+The company that refuses to update its operating model after the context changes is the company that stalls.

 The playbook that got you to $5M ARR can break at $20M.